 |50pt||50% overlap between successively smoothed blocks|

 Elevation measurement files are approximately 100 KB to 520 KB.

 Summary files are approximately 7 KB each.

-The Version 2 data set beginning with the 2013 Arctic campaign is approximately 916 MB.
+The Version 2 data set beginning with the 2013 Arctic campaign is approximately 2.3 GB.

-The Version 1 data set for 2012 and earlier campaign sis approximately 5.5 GB.
+The Version 1 data set for 2012 and earlier campaign is approximately 5.5 GB.

 Spatial coverage for the IceBridge ATM campaigns includes the Arctic, Greenland, Antarctica, and surrounding ocean areas.
 In effect, this represents the coverage noted below.